vdaas/vald/docs/user-guides/observability-configuration.md

 make k8s/monitoring/delete k8s/external/cert-manager/delete
 ```

-And you can also remove Observability components by executing the following command.
+And the observability components can also be removed by executing the following command.

 ```bash
 make k8s/otel/collector/delete \